cybre/budgie-screenshot-applet/README.md

 make
 sudo make install
 ```

 **Solus**
-The package can be installed on Solus via the software centre or using
+You can install screenshot-applet from the Software Centre or via the command line:
 ```
 sudo eopkg it screenshot-applet
 ```